TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/UsingSetting/TheConstantEditor.rst

 the :typoscript:`color2` constant in the above example.

-More generally, the default value of a constant is determined by the value the constant has before the last template is parsed.
+More generally, the default value of a constant is determined by the value the constant has before the last TypoScript is parsed.

 ..  _typoscript-syntax-constant-editor-keys:
 ..  _typoscript-syntax-constant-editor-comments: